 To date, no definitive legislation has been enacted with respect to a possible unwinding of the GSEs or a material reduction in their roles in the U.S. mortgage market.
-There have been several proposals offered by members of Congress, including the Corker-Warner bill which was introduced in June 2013, and the Johnson-Crapo bill, which was introduced in March 2014 and may come to a vote in the Senate's Committee on Banking, Housing and Urban Affairs later this year.
+There have been several proposals offered by members of Congress, including the Corker-Warner bill introduced in June 2013, the Johnson-Crapo bill introduced in March 2014, and the Partnership to Strengthen Homeownership Act, which was introduced in July 2014.
+Though it appears unlikely that one of these bills will be passed in its current form, features may be incorporated into future proposals.

 The Johnson-Crapo bill would create a new regulator, the Federal Mortgage Insurance Corp., or "FMIC."
 The FMIC's backing for MBS would come in the form of a Mortgage Insurance Fund, which would be designed to protect investors' losses beyond a 10% first-loss position held by private investors.
-Private firms would be permitted to buy mortgages and pool them into MBS guaranteed by the FMIC only after putting up 10% in first-loss capital.
-Meanwhile, a new small lender mutual cooperative would aim to provide smaller lenders with access to the secondary mortgage market through a cash window and securitization services.
 The FMIC would supervise private-sector participants in the mortgage sector and provide additional means of support to the mortgage market during economic downturns.
 The FMIC would also be responsible for establishing securitization standards and underwriting requirements for any loans that are included in securities guaranteed by the FMIC.

-Further, the Johnson-Crapo bill details how regulators would wind-down Fannie Mae and Freddie Mac and begin the transition to the new housing finance system.
-The plan provides for the process to take place over a five year period, at the end of which the FMIC would be required to have met several benchmarks, including establishing a new securitization platform and approving a "sufficient number" of guarantors, aggregators, private mortgage insurers and multifamily guarantors.
+The Johnson-Crapo bill also details how regulators would wind down Fannie Mae and Freddie Mac, and begin the transition to the new housing finance system.
+The plan provides for the process to take place over a five-year period, at the end of which the FMIC would be required to have met several benchmarks, including establishing a new securitization platform and approving a "sufficient number" of guarantors, aggregators, private mortgage insurers, and multi-family guarantors.